getgauge/docs.gauge.org/troubleshooting.rst

 ----

 -  Gauge logs are created under the ``logs`` directory in the project.
--  Two log files are created
+-  Three log files are created
     -  **gauge.log** - logs for test execution
     -  **api.log** - logs for gauge core api exposed for plugins
+    -  **lsp.log** - logs for gauge when launched in LSP mode.

 -  To customize logs directory set the ``logs_directory`` property in the ``env/default/default.properties`` file to a custom logs directory path.

 .. code-block:: text